 Table 9. gives a breakdown of sugar beet molasses and OMWW effects on potato productivity.

 Potato productivity increased significantly by 416-1023 and 1201 kg dunum-1 after the amendment of molasses rates alone (75, 150, and 225 L ha-1) in comparison to the control (B0M0).
 While potato productivity increased significantly after adding OMWW at (5.4 -10.8 and 16.2 L m2) without sugar beet molasses by 181-628 and 1898 kg dunm-1 compared to the control free of amendment (B0M0).
-Overall, the results show that OMWW treatments are superior to sugar beet molasses ones in increasing potato plant productivity.
+Overall, the results showed that OMWW treatments were superior to sugar beet molasses ones in increasing potato plant productivity.

 The integration usage of both amendments (molasses and OMWW) increasing levels increased potato productivity.
 Potato productivity reached 4551 kg dunum-1 at the addition rate (225L ha-1 molasses and 16.2 L m-2 OMWW) with an increase of 124.4% compared to the control.